bht292/InformationSecurity/homework-h4.md

 * Not applying security patches makes systems vulnerable to known exploits

 ### Prevention
-* Implement a Repeatable hardening Process
+* Implement a repeatable hardening Process
 * Minimize platform features, by removing unnecessary features, components, and services
 * Update and patch systems on a regular basis or as soon as vendors publish them
 * Use segmentation and containerization to isolate components and limit potential damage from a breach